felipevidias/2025-2_PAA-Trabalho_01/README.md

 ## Group Members

-[cite_start]As required by the assignment, this project was developed by[cite: 4]:
+[cite_start]As required by the assignment, this project was developed by:
 -   *Member Name 1*
 -   *Member Name 2*
 -   *Member Name 3*
 -   *Member Name 4*
 -   *Member Name 5*

-## License

-This project is distributed under the MIT License.